-My families very favorite Christmas cookies are these grain-free old fashioned molasses cookies.
-Before I was gluten-free I would choose this classic Christmas cookie before any others.
+My family’s very favorite Christmas cookies are these grain-free old fashioned molasses cookies.
+Before I was gluten-free, I would choose this classic Christmas cookie before any others.

-I’ve been baking and tweaking this recipe to get it just like it’s wheat-filled inspiration.
-My kids haven’t complained.
-In fact, they’ve been begging me to make more every single day!
+I’ve been baking and tweaking this recipe to get it just like it’s wheat-filled inspiration—and my kids haven’t complained.
+In fact, they’ve been begging me to make more every day.

 If you’re a regular around here, you know that I don’t typically use sugar in my recipes.
-Typically I opt for sweeteners that don’t raise your blood sugar levels—stevia, xylitol, and erythritol (you can read more about why I like those sweeteners by clicking the links).
+Typically I opt for sweeteners that don’t raise your blood sugar levels—stevia, xylitol, and erythritol.

-I did try to make this recipe sugar-free, but it just wasn’t happening.
+I did try to make this molasses cookies recipe sugar-free, but it just wasn’t happening.
 I couldn’t get the texture or taste quite to my liking.
-I decided this would have to be one of those special occasion recipes.
+In the end, I decided this would have to be one of those special occasion recipes.
 I hope you can enjoy them this Christmas season!

 Old Fashioned Molasses Cookies (Grain-Free)